mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 Every summer, Microsoft hosts Intern Day, celebratory event for the interns.
 I'm not sure if they have an Intern Day equivalent for off-season interns or not.
 Intern Day is usually hosted at or near the headquarters in Redmond, so they fly and house the interns from satellite campuses up to Redmond for a week.

 This year, Intern Day was also remote and we had a virtual concert with Gryffin and Chance the Rapper and inspirational talks with Malala, Melinda Gates, and Luvvie Ajayi Jones.
 We also got from free swag, a choice between a Microsoft branded mug, backpack, or lunchbox.
-Some of the interns were kinda salty about the swag because for previous years, Microsoft gave out Xboxes and max-specc'd Surface Laptops and stuff.
+Some of the interns were kinda salty about the swag because for previous years, Microsoft gave out Xboxes and max-spec'd Surface Laptops and stuff.

 ## Hackathon